DanilMayorow/WebRTP/README.md

 On startup, the web server starts running at a local address (localhost:8080 by default). <br>
 The website is an HTML page with a two-field form: a drop-down list of prospective clients and a text to translate into audio. <br>
 After submitting the form to the server, an attempt is made to establish a connection and make invite (SIP INVITE). <br>
-When user answers the call, he receives a message synthesized by the Yandex SpeechKit service (the message has a character limit of 255 units)
+When user answers the call, he receives a message synthesized by the Yandex SpeechKit service. <br>
+<!> **The message has a character limit of 255 units for English and 20 units for Russian** <!>
 ## What do you need to start
 * Docker
 * Git